LambSystems/urbanlens/readme.md

 The demo is designed around one message:

-> Most tools show you heat.
-ThermalGen tells you what to fix first.
+> Ask a question about urban heat.
+Watch the agent investigate.
+Get an answer you can act on.

-The winning moment is when the system visibly decides it needs more evidence, rejects some hotspots, and prioritizes others.
+The winning moment is when the user types a question, the agent visibly reasons through the evidence — calling tools, comparing structures, rejecting weak signals — and returns an actionable recommendation with full transparency.

 That is the proof that the system is agentic.